-What is the Bandwagon Effect?
+What is the bandwagon effect?

-The Bandwagon Effect refers to people’s tendency to do something simply because other people do it, regardless of whether this aligns with their original beliefs.
+This cognitive bias refers to people’s tendency to do something simply because other people do it, regardless of whether this aligns with their original beliefs.

-There are many examples of the Bandwagon Effect in action, not only in-store and online within retail, but in wider context too:
+There are many examples of the bandwagon effect in action, not only in-store and online within retail, but in wider context too:

 - Fashion: many people are influenced by celebrities and popular culture, meaning that they adopt a certain style of clothing after they have seen their favourite public figure sporting the look.